Genivia/ugrep/README.md

             is encountered in recursive searches.
 The default FILE is `.gitignore'.
-Matching files and directories located in the directory of a FILE's location and in directories below are ignored by temporarily overriding the --exclude and --exclude-dir globs, as if --exclude-from=FILE is locally enforced.
-Globbing is the same as --exclude-from=FILE and supports gitignore syntax, but directories are not automatically excluded from searches (use a glob ending with a `/' to identify directories to ignore, same as git).
+Matching files and directories located in the directory of a FILE's location and in directories below are ignored by temporarily extending the --exclude and --exclude-dir globs, as if --exclude-from=FILE is locally enforced.
+Globbing syntax is the same as the --exclude-from=FILE gitignore syntax; directories are excluded when the glob ends in a `/', same as git.
 Files and directories explicitly specified as command line arguments are never ignored.
-This option may be repeated.
+This option may be repeated with additional files.

 Option `--ignore-files` looks for `.gitignore`, or the specified `FILE`, in recursive searches.
-When found, the `.gitignore` file is used to exclude the files and directories matching the globs in `.gitignore` in the directory tree rooted at the `.gitignore` location by temporarily overriding the `--exclude` and `--exclude-dir` globs, i.e. the `.gitignore` exclusions are applied precisely and exclusively.
+When `.gitignore`, or the specified `FILE`, is found while traversing directory tree branches down, the `.gitignore` file is used to temporarily extend the previous exclusions with the additional globs in `.gitignore` to apply the combined exclusions to the directory tree rooted at the `.gitignore` location.
 Use `--stats` to show the selection criteria applied to the search results and the locations of each `FILE` found.
 To avoid confusion, files and directories specified as command-line arguments to **ugrep** are never ignored.